hyunyoung2/Hyunyoung2_Korean_Automatic_Spacing/README.md

 If you encounter some error, check the version above once again.

-# Before run predic.py script, download model with downloader shell script
+# Before running predic.py script, download model with downloader shell script

 > ./downloader